Best Wine Fridge And Coolers – Reviewed By Experts

 General Wine Hints:

+A good wine fridge may be helpful in keeping wines for long-term storage, but there will inevitably be days when you will need to get a bottle or some soda cans chilled fast.
 Filling an ice bucket halfway with equal parts of water and ice will chill the wine faster.
 For a fresh wine stain, pour a generous amount of salt on the stain, pat it down, let it stand 10 for minutes, scrape away the salt, then blot thoroughly with club soda.

 Did you throw the cork away and want to store the leftover wine?
 Just put a piece of plastic wrap around the neck and hold it in place with a tightly wound rubber band.
+Although this technique is not ideal for longterm storage, it can help you preserve the quality of your wine for some time until you are ready to finish the rest.

 Have wine that was left out and gone bad?
 It is still good for cooking or you can freeze it into ice cubes for later use in sauces and casseroles.
 It is not advisable to store your wine with foods that can ferment, like cheese.
 Moldy flavors will enter the wine through the cork.
-The wine will take on the taste of what ever permeates the cork.
+The wine will take on the taste of whatever permeates the cork.

 Remember the serving temperature of wine is not necessarily the same as its optimum storing temperature.
 Always serve your wine on the cool side if uncertain as to what the right serving temperature should be.
 You now have your wine cooler that keeps your wine longer, so host a wine tasting party!
 It is a party enjoyable for wine lovers, and a fun way to get together with family and friends.

 It is not advisable to store your wine with foods that can ferment, like cheese.
 Moldy flavors will enter the wine through the cork.
-The wine will take on the taste of what ever permeates the cork.
+The wine will take on the taste of whatever permeates the cork.

 If you open wine but do not finish it, pour the leftovers in a smaller container and refrigerate it until you can finish it.
 If you do not finish it within three days, the taste and aroma will degrade rapidly.
 After three days, save it for cooking or just throw it out.